310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Kanata %}
-Midori~?
-That pufferfish-looking thing next to you… is that Chiaki?
+midori~? that pufferfish-looking thing next to you… is that chiaki?
 {% endbubble %}

 {% bubble Midori %}